tidiane-camaret/tidiane-camaret.github.io/_posts/2021-12-19-learning-EEG-representations-natural-language-descriptions.markdown

 - "gender": A string indicating the patient's gender, either "M" for male or "F" for female.
 - "report": A medical report written in natural language, providing a detailed description of the EEG findings and clinical interpretation.

-The medical reports in the TUAB dataset are structured into 15 distinct sections, each focusing on a specific aspect of the EEG analysis.
-Table 1 provides an overview of these sections and their respective contents.
+The medical reports in the TUAB dataset are structured into 15 distinct sections, each focusing on a specific aspect of the EEG analysis. the following provides an overview of these sections and their respective contents.

 | Record Section                | Non-empty Entries | Average Word Count (Non-empty Entries) |
 |--------------------------------|-------------------|----------------------------------------|